 Activated carbons are used in hundreds of different purification applications.
-In many cases, when the carbon is spent or the treatment objective is no longer being achieved, the spent carbons can be recycled via thermal reactivation.
+In many cases, when the carbon is spent or the treatment objective is no longer being achieved, the spent carbons can be recycled via thermal reactivation, a process we refer to as Regen-Sys®.
 The main benefits of carbon regeneration are as follows:

 – Economic – eliminates landfill disposal costs